-Figure 15.
-Clusters represented in false color on a pruned view
+Figure 16: Clusters represented in false color on a pruned view

-4.12.
-Cluster merging
+4.3.4 Cluster merging

-Smaller clusters may be completely embedded inside the bounding box of another (larger) cluster within a pruned input view (clusters a and b in Figure 16).
-The cluster merging includes the smaller clusters inside the bounding box of the larger cluster, and generates a single cluster out of the larger and the several smaller clusters.
-It results in the reduction of the number of patches and the amount of associated parameters.
-As depicted in Figure 16, by merging the clusters a and b only two patches are generated instead of three.
+Smaller clusters may be completely embedded inside the bounding box of another (larger) cluster within a pruned input view (clusters a and b in Figure 17).
+The cluster merging includes the smaller clusters inside the bounding box of the larger cluster and generates a single cluster out of the larger and the several smaller clusters.
+It results in the reduction of the number of patches and the number of associated parameters.
+As depicted in Figure 17, by merging the clusters a and b only two patches are generated instead of three.

-Figure 16.
-An example of cluster merging
+Figure 17: An example of cluster merging

-4.13.
-Cluster splitting
+4.3.5 Cluster splitting

-In order to reduce spatial redundancy of data in the atlas, irregularly-shaped clusters (e.g. large yellow cluster in Figure 15) are split.
+In order to reduce spatial redundancy of data in the atlas, irregularly-shaped clusters (e.g. large yellow cluster in Figure 16) are split.
 Each cluster is split into two smaller clusters if the total area of bounding boxes of two new resulting clusters is smaller than the area of bounding box of the initial cluster by a threshold.
 In order to decide how to split a cluster, the total area of bounding boxes of two sub clusters is minimized.
 The split is done along a line that is parallel to the shorter side of the cluster's bounding box.
 This approach allows to divide an L-shaped cluster.

-For other cluster shapes (e.g. C-shape), this approach does not split the cluster.
-Therefore, an additional cluster splitting is performed recursively (Figure 17).
-Within the entire bounding box of the cluster, the number of blocks (cf. Section 4.14) that contain pixels belonging to the cluster is calculated.
+For other cluster shapes (e.g., C-shape), this approach does not split the cluster.
+Therefore, an additional cluster splitting is performed recursively (Figure 18).
+Within the entire bounding box of the cluster, the number of blocks (cf. section 4.3.6) that contain pixels belonging to the cluster is calculated.
 This number is divided by the total number of blocks within the analyzed bounding box.
 If that ratio is less than a threshold, the cluster is split in half.
 Splitting of C-shaped cluster usually results in two L-shaped clusters.

-Figure 17.
-Recursive splitting of the cluster; dashed lines: C-splitting, dotted lines: L-splitting
+Figure 18: Recursive splitting of the cluster; dashed lines: C-splitting, dotted lines: L-splitting

-4.14.
-Patch packing
+4.3.6 Patch packing